-The City executed an agreement with IEUA to participate in the DYY program in 2003.
-The DYY Agreement was amended in September 2014 to clarify storage measurement and extraction from the MWD storage account, define baseline conditions in calculations of performance targets, define procedures for variances in performance targets, revise administrative milestones, and make miscellaneous updates (refer herein to for original agreement and amendments).
+In 2003, the City executed an agreement with IEUA to participate in the DYY program.
+The DYY Agreement was amended in September 2014 to clarify storage measurement and extraction from the MWD storage account, define baseline conditions in calculations of performance targets, define procedures for variances in performance targets, revise administrative milestones, and make miscellaneous updates (refer to Appendix L for original agreement and amendments).
 The 2014 DYY amendments also provided for a minimum imported water delivery of 40,000 AFY during "call" years, establishing minimum needs for direct deliveries from MWD.
 As of June 30, 2020, the storage balance in the DYY account is 45,961 AF (OMUC 2020 UWMP, p.
 6-18).